arjunguha/rehearsal-pldi2016-aec/README.md

 # Rehearsal: A Configuration Verification Tool for Puppet

-## Vagrantfile
+## Automated Installation with Vagrant.

 We've provided a [Vagrantfile](https://www.vagrantup.com) that creates a VirtualBox VM with everything needed to run Rehearsal and its benchmarks.
-After installing Vagrant, from the root directory of this repository, run:
+After installing Vagrant, from the root directory of this repository, run the following command to create the virtual machine:

     vagrant up --provider virtualbox

-## Building from source
+After the virtual machine is built, SSH into the machine and build Rehearsal:

+    vagrant ssh
+    cd /vagrant
+    sbt compile

+Next, run the benchmarks:

+    cd results
+    make all

+This command will produce the files `sizes.pdf`, `determinism.pdf`, and `idempotence.pdf` which correspond to Figures 12(a), 12(b), and 12(c) in the accepted version of the paper.

+## Manual Installation

+We've used both Ubuntu Linux and Mac OS X to develop Rehearsal.
+It should be straightforward to install Rehearsal on these systems.
+Rehearsal *may* work on Windows, but we do not claim that it will.

 ### Prerequisites